 “Who cares about each county’s recycling policy?”, we hear some of you ask.

-It might be a little dry and mundane, but we at The Eco Experts go crazy for any regional ranking competition, and there’s no hotter topic than the national effort to combat the climate crisis.
+It might not seem fascinating on the surface, but we at The Eco Experts go crazy for any regional ranking competition, and there’s no hotter topic than the national effort to combat the climate crisis.

 This is an opportunity to recognise and reprimand in equal measure.
 We want to call out the local governments who aren’t trying hard enough, while praising the county councils of England who are doing a ruddy good job.

 Of course, “good intentions” aren’t the only influence on a county’s recycling policy – local budget is also a major factor.
 High-tech recycling scanners and processors are not cheap, and nor are kerbside bin collections free to operate.